 Havant Symphony Orchestra was created by Peter Craddock in 1962 as a Further Education class to offer local amateur musicians an opportunity to study, rehearse and perform a wide range of orchestral music.
-It is now independent of FE and is made up of a mix of professional and gifted amateur players.
-The leader is Cathy Mathews, a professional violinist with a wealth of experience in orchestral playing, especially with the Bournemouth Orchestras.
+It later became independent of Further Education, but retains the same aims and remains an amateur organisation in that playing members do not receive any payment (and normally pay a membership subscription).
+Some players are involved in the music profession, for example as local music teachers, and others are gifted amateur players.
+Peter directed HSO for 50 years, retiring at the end of 2012.
+The current conductor and musical director of HSO is Jonathan Butcher.
+The current leader is Martin Palmer, a professional violinist with a wealth of experience in orchestral playing.

 Players and audience are mainly drawn from a 30-mile radius.
-Additional concerts are held in smaller venues including a regular concert on Hayling Island.
+Additional concerts are held in smaller venues including a regular HSO concert on Hayling Island.

-The Orchestras’ reputation as one of the foremost amateur orchestral societies in the country is reflected by the accolades they have received from the National Federation of Music Societies as one of the few ‘Truly Outstanding’ groups in the Southern Region and by the Performing Rights Society from whom they have received three ‘Awards for Excellence in Programming’.
+The Orchestras’ reputation as one of the foremost amateur orchestral societies in the country is reflected by the accolades they have received from the National Federation of Music Societies (now known as ‘Making Music’) as one of the few ‘Truly Outstanding’ groups in the Southern Region and by the Performing Rights Society from whom they have received three ‘Awards for Excellence in Programming’.
 Some sample comments on past achievements can be found on the reviews page.
 The Orchestras are grateful to receive grants and donations to help them in their work.

-One of the most important features of the concerts of both orchestras is the wide range of music performed which almost always includes a ‘discovered’ work – either an unknown by a well-known composer, a should-be-known by a little known composer, or even, occasionally, a commissioned work.
+One of the most important features of the concerts of both orchestras is the wide range of music performed which usually includes a ‘discovered’ work – either an unknown by a well-known composer, a should-be-known by a little known composer, or even, occasionally, a commissioned work.
 Each concert features a soloist, whether an international star, a promising newcomer, a talented member of the orchestra or a well-known local professional.

-The Bob Harding Bursary for Young Conductors
+The Bob and Beryl Harding Bursary for Young Conductors